openstack/openstack-manuals/doc/install-guide/source/overview.rst

 This guide covers step-by-step deployment of the major OpenStack services using a functional example architecture suitable for new users of OpenStack with sufficient Linux experience.
+This guide is not intended to be used for production system installations, but to create a minimum proof-of-concept for the purpose of learning about OpenStack.

 After becoming familiar with basic installation, configuration, operation, and troubleshooting of these OpenStack services, you should consider the